marcoGarranzo206/pyGeneticAlgorithm/README.md

 Here the population is obtained of entirely new individuals.
 However, other methodologies include the possibility of keeping a certain % of parents.

 Next comes the mutations.
 Notice how with crossover we can only obtain individuals whose values are combinations of the older generations.
 If the older generations where missing a certain value in a particular variable we could never obtain that value-variable combination this way.
-Imageine if for all individuals none had a k in the last letter.
+Imagine no individuals had a k in the last letter.
 It would be impossible to get the correct answer!
-This problem could worsen as generations go by, because maybe higher fitness indic¡viduals who have more probability of getting picked share certain properties in the solution space.
+This problem could worsen as generations go by, because maybe higher fitness individuals, who have more probability of getting picked, share certain properties in the solution space.
 It is therefore neccessary to inject some variability into the mix, to generate new individuals with different, random properties.
 We do this in the mutation stage.

 In mutation, we go through each individual.
 Each of its variables has a random probability _p_ of being mutated, here consisting of randomly replacing its value with one in its universe: